 The Power of the Inanimate

 Naming characters is something that almost every writer has to do at some point.
-I would go so far as to say that it’s something of an intimate process.
-It is, after all, something that will (hopefully) live on in the memories of readers for years to come.
-The thought process that lies behind the naming may vary from author to author but if the story requires that the actors have a name, then it must be done.
+I would go so far as to say that it’s quite an intimate process.
+It is, after all, a thing that will (hopefully) live on in the memories of readers for years to come.
+The decision-making process that lies behind the naming may vary from author to author but if the story requires that the actors have a name, then it must be done.